aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 There are two main approaches (other than manually adding values in the Lambda console):

+### 1. Configuring secret values

-1. If your value is secret, you can use [Secrets Manager](https://aws.amazon.com/secrets-manager/).
+If your value is secret, you can use [Secrets Manager](https://aws.amazon.com/secrets-manager/).

 To do so, you first need to create a secret in the [secrets manager](https://console.aws.amazon.com/secretsmanager) console.